NativeScript/nativescript-app-sync/README.md

 ## Releasing updates
 Once your app has been configured and distributed to your users, and you've made some code and/or asset changes, it's time to instantly release them!
-The simplest way to do this is to use the `release-nativescript` command in the CodePush CLI, but while that's a pending *Pull Request* it's a two-step process instead of only one:
+The simplest way to do this is to use the `release-nativescript` command in the CodePush CLI, but while that's a [pending pull request](https://github.com/Microsoft/code-push/pull/435) it's a two-step process instead of only one:

 ### iOS